Home ownership: Bank of Mum and Dad is bigger than Kiwibank

 And it makes parents the fifth-biggest lender after ANZ ($71.1b), ASB ($50.7b), Westpac ($44.8b) and BNZ ($39.2b) when it comes to owner-occupier loans - and ahead of Kiwibank ($16.8b)

-As house prices have spiraled and increasing rents have made it harder to save, the Bank of Mum and Dad has been chipping in more and more.
+As house prices have spiralled and increasing rents have made it harder to save, the Bank of Mum and Dad has been chipping in more and more.

 A decade ago, Massey University said parents were helping out to the tune of $20,000 to $30,000.